The Basilica

 formerly Rossi, then Baciocchi

-A beautiful panel painting by Lorenzo Costa, dated 1492, depicting the enthroned Madonna and Child with Saints James, Jerome, Sebastian and George, gleams above the altar.
+Above the altar shines the beautiful panel painting by Lorenzo Costa, dated 1492, depicting the Madonna and Child enthroned with Saints James, Jerome, Sebastian and George.

-Vittorio Bigari painted the large tempera on canvas depicting Saint Vincent Ferrer, framed by Stefano Orlandi’s monumental ornamentation, made between 1725 and 1729.
+Vittorio Bigari created the large tempera on canvas depicting Saint Vincent Ferrer, framed by the monumental decorative surround by Stefano Orlandi, executed between 1725 and 1729.

-The Madonna and Child in Glory above the altar is attributed to Ippolito Scarsella, known as ‘Scarsellino’ (lived between 1551 and 1620).
+Above the altar, the Madonna and Child in Glory is attributed to Ippolito Scarsella, known as “Scarsellino” (1551–1620).

-The transenna was built in 1896 reusing the terracotta colonnettes that stood from 1475 to 1880 between the columns of the Calvary Church in the Santo Stefano basilica complex.
+The screen was built in 1896, reusing the terracotta colonnettes that had stood between the columns of the Church of the Calvary in the Basilica of Santo Stefano complex from 1475 to 1880.

 formerly Vaselli, then Bevilacqua

-The decoration of this chapel, in a unified Renaissance style, was carried out between 1487 and 1497 at the behest of Canon Donato Vaselli.
-Above the altar is the large canvas depicting the martyrdom of St Sebastian.
+The decoration of this chapel, in a unified Renaissance style, was carried out between 1487 and 1497 at the request of the canon Donato Vaselli.

-formerly Santa Brigida, owned by the Foscarari, then by the Fabbriceria
+formerly Santa Brigida, belonging to the Foscarari family, then of the Fabbriceria

 formerly Bolognini, then Salina Amorini

-The Chapel of Re Magi is particularly fascinating because it is the only chapel in the Basilica that retains the rich and complex original decoration created in the early days of the church’s construction, i.e. in the early 15th century.
+The Chapel of the Magi is particularly fascinating because it is the only chapel in the Basilica that preserves its rich and complex original decoration, created in the early years of the church’s construction, that is, at the beginning of the 15th century.

 The red Verona marble transenna, bearing the Bolognini coat of arms, was made around 1400 based on a design by Antonio di Vincenzo.

-Jacopo di Paolo painted the monumental wooden polyptych carved by an unknown artist (possibly Tommasino da Baiso), known as the ‘master of San Petronio’.
-Di Paolo illustrated the stories of the Magi in the predella, while the corner pillars depict saints and prophets.
+Jacopo di Paolo painted the monumental wooden polyptych carved by an unknown artist (perhaps Tommasino da Baiso), known as the “Master of San Petronio.”

 Jacopo di Paolo also designed the large polychrome stained-glass windows in the chapel (1404-1406).
 The rose window displays Christ in Glory, while the two minor eyes portray the Annunciation.
 The apostles and the four evangelists are portrayed below.